ElhabashyLab/ISDB/README.md

    git clone
    ```

-5. Edit the paths to the database in the  ~main/updateDB.sh script.
+5. Edit the paths to the database in the  ~main/builtDB.sh script.

 6. Finally build the ISDB database
-   To build the database the main script *main/updateDB.sh* should be executed inside the *main* directory.
+   To build the database the main script *main/builtDB.sh* should be executed inside the *main* directory.
    ```
    cd main
-   ./updateDB.sh
+   .bash /builtDB.sh
    ```

 # List of resources

 The database can be built automatically.
 However, some resources need to be downloaded manually.
 This includes: